 Glenmore Lodge Avalanche Courses

 There are a wide range of avalanche and safety courses across the UK.
-All Glenmore Lodge winter courses will include elements of avalanche awareness but we have two courses specifically focused on avalanche issues.
+All Glenmore Lodge winter courses will include elements of avalanche awareness but we also have courses specifically focused on avalanche issues.
+Further information on Avalanche Awareness can be found here Be Avalanche Aware

 Avalanche Transceiver Training Park